Skip to main content

 This is the certificate chain of the server and not the device's certificate kept at /etc/tedge/device-certs directory.

-If the Cumulocity server's certificate chain file isn't available locally, it can be downloaded using a web browser or using some other third-party tools like openssl command as follows (to be adjusted based on your env):
+If the Cumulocity server's certificate chain file isn't available locally, it can be downloaded using a web browser or using some other third-party tools like openssl command as follows:

 | sed -ne '/-BEGIN CERTIFICATE-/,/-END CERTIFICATE-/p'